LittleGreenViper/LGV_MeetingServer/README.md

 - `formats`
   This is an array of format objects.
 It may be empty.
 Each format object is a simple JSON object, containing the following:

+  - `id`
+    This is the integer ID of the format.
+It should be consistent, throughout the found set.

   - `key`
     This is the string "key" of the format.
-It should be unique, within the format object.
+It should be consistent, throughout the found set.

   - `name`
     This is a short name for the format.